Feeding your baby

-- consider giving a first breast feed - skin to skin contact is still important
+- Consider giving a first breast feed - skin to skin contact is still important

-- don't feel pressured, we are here to help.
+- Don't feel pressured, we are here to help.
 It's ok to give as few or as many breast feeds as you wish

-- don't worry if breast feeding doesn't work for you - if it's not right for you it's OK to stop
+- Don't worry if breast feeding doesn't work for you - if it's not right for you it's OK to stop

-- it is really important to make up bottle feeds correctly.
+- It IS really important to make up bottle feeds correctly.
 Cleanliness is very important.
 You should make up only one bottle at a time as you need it.
 Avoid storing milk.
-Practise making up bottles and sterilising equipment before giving birth to your baby if you are thinking of bottle feeding
+Practise making up bottles and sterilising equipment before giving birth to your baby if you are thinking of bottle feeding.

 See our guide here:

-Infant feeding cafe
+Infant feeding support links